adamhjk/mongrel_runit/README.txt

 README for mongrel_runit
 ========================

-This is a very early pass at using runit to control a set of mongrel instances.
+This is a mongrel_cluster replacement using runit to control a set of mongrel instances.
 It provides all of the features inherent in services being managed by runit, and knows how to check each running mongrel for status.